 Aside from spotting the odd celebrity, there’s much to do in the Golden State.
 From top notch higher education to plenty of entertainment, vast nature, wine farms and much more, you’ll be part of a new lifestyle.

 The cost of living in California is on the higher end of the scale, but the good news is that it is easy to stay healthy, since you’re living in an agricultural hub.
-You won’t have a hard time getting your hands on tasty fresh produce.
+You won’t have a hard time getting your hands on tasty fresh produce after relocation to California.
 Being the biggest producer of wine in the country, which means that you can always visit the wine farms to start building your collection.